jquery-backstretch/jquery-backstretch/README.md

+Note: This repo is not being actively developed, and is currently looking for maintainers: https://github.com/jquery-backstretch/jquery-backstretch/issues/464

 # Backstretch

 Backstretch is a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element.
 The image will stretch to fit the page/element, and will automatically resize as the window/element size changes.